 One of the most expensive things you may have to pay for when you’re retired is long-term care, and it could drain your savings.
 It might be a good idea to start looking into plans now if you haven’t already.

 The earlier you take out a policy, the lower your premium.
-Long-term care insurance may cover any expenses for nursing or medical care as you get older.
+Long-term care insurance may cover any nursing or medical expenses as you age.

 Adding to your portfolio